-It is more difficult for children with cystic fibrosis to absorb energy and nutrients from food, so their diet should compensate for this by being higher in kilojoules, fats and nutrients.
+It is more difficult for people with cystic fibrosis to absorb energy and nutrients from food, so their diet should compensate for this by being higher in kilojoules, fats and nutrients.

 Digestive enzymes made by the pancreas help the body digest food by breaking down fats, proteins and carbohydrates.
 For many people with cystic fibrosis, mucus blocks the ducts that carry the enzymes from the pancreas to the digestive system.

 People with this symptom need to take enzyme medications (such as Creon) to assist their digestion.

 Physiotherapy exercises help clear the thick, sticky mucus that the body produces from the lungs and airways.

 A cystic fibrosis physiotherapist will develop a physio treatment plan suitable for the individual.

 Being physically active is also beneficial for maintaining lung function, assiting with airway clearance, preserving muscle strength, improving chest mobility, appetite and body weight as well as bone strength.

 People living with cystic fibrosis lose a particularly high level of salt through their sweat, especially when exercising.
 This causes an increased risk of dehydration and electrolyte imbalance, so in situations where sweating is increased, they need to replace the salts they are losing.